-The graduate schools of Faculty Arts and Humanities is launching a new event series this semester called „Junior researcher luncheon“.
-In this lunch-seminar, PhD students are given the opportunity to discuss various topics relevant to the start of your career as a researcher, e.g.: how to deal with reviews?; how to choose the best journal for your publication?; how to network and why?; how to increase your visibility as a researcher and why?; whether and how to publish your data?
+In this lunch-seminar, PhD students are given the opportunity to discuss various topics relevant to the start of your career as a researcher, e.g.: how to deal with reviews?; how to choose the best journal for your publication?; how to network and why?; how to balance between work and rest?; are women equal to men in academia?; whether and how to publish your data?

 The seminar consists of two parts: first, an invited speaker will share their own experiences and tips on the topic of the seminar.
 This is followed by lunch (for registered participants) and an open discussion between all seminar participants.
 The goal of the seminar is to increase the feeling of community amongst PhD students and offer a safe space to voice any concerns or joys one might have.

-The luncheons will take place once a month on Monday.
-The second luncheon will be held in English.
+The luncheons will take place once a month on Tuesday.

 NB!
 We very much welcome the input of all PhD candidates on which topics to cover in future seminars.
 What would you like to talk about with your colleagues?
 What concerns do you have in relation to starting your academic career?
 Let us know HERE.